inkcontent/dev-manual/source/getting-started/index.rst

 Introduction
 ============

-INK plugin is a piece of software containing a group of functions that can extend the core functionality of INK Editor.
-INK Plugins are written with pure vanilla JavaScript and they make use of INK APIs for building functionality on top of what INK Editor already offers.
+INK software is used by tens of thousands of content creators to make their content get found, be more engaging and convert.

-INK Plugins allows you to greatly extend and expand the functionality of INK Editor.
-INK plugin can be as simple or as complicated as per your needs.
+With plugins you can greatly extend and expand the functionality of the INK Editor.
+At launch, you are able to create export plugins.
+We are quickly expanding the power of the API to enable new types of plugins.
+You can find some demo plugins here.

+We designed our plugin architecture with developers in mind.
+You can make a fully functioning plugin in minutes, using vanilla JavaScript and our handy command line tools.

 Quick Start
 ===========